 |Ammonia||No - Irritation||Yes|

 We’ll start with organic deterrents.
 All this means is that the manufacturer doesn’t use chemicals when they create their formulas, and it’s usually healthier and safer to use around your kids and pets than other choices.
 A few examples of organic scent or taste deterrents include:

-- Enviro Pro Rabbit Scram Granular Repellent—You can spread this deterrent over the plant or around it, and it’s 100% organic with no lingering odors.
-You will have to reapply after a heavy rainfall because it’ll soak in.
+Enviro Pro Rabbit Scram Granular Repellent—You can spread this deterrent over the plant or around it, and it’s 100% organic with no lingering odors.
+Reapply after a heavy rainfall because it’ll soak in.

-- Liquid Fence Deer & Rabbit Repellent—Liquid fence is well-known for creating very powerful deterrents that work for both scent and taste.
+Liquid Fence Deer & Rabbit Repellent—Liquid fence, well known for creating powerful deterrents that work for both scent and taste.
 You shouldn’t spray it on anything you plan to eat, and you have to give it a few hours to calm down because it has a very strong odor.

-- I Must Garden Rabbit Repellent—The strong, spicy scent of this deterrent is more than enough to keep rabbits at bay.
-It has a mix of botanical oils that create an irritating scent that lingers for days around your hostas.
+I Must Garden Rabbit Repellent—The strong, spicy scent of this deterrent is more than enough to keep rabbits at bay.
+It has a mix of botanical oils that creates an irritating scent that lingers for days around your hostas.

 Finally, you can make a taste and scent deterrent in your home using things you have in your kitchen.
-You will have to reapply this quite frequently because it doesn’t have the drying or sticking agents the organic or commercial formulas do.
+Reapply this frequently because it doesn’t have the drying or sticking agents the organic or commercial formulas do.

-- Rotten Eggs—This one will smell very bad, and you should let it ferment out in the heat for a week before you use it.
+Rotten Eggs—This one will smell terrible, and you should let it ferment out in the heat for a week before you use it.
 Mix a tablespoon of Tabasco sauce with five or six whole eggs.
 Add water, strain it out, put the lid on, and let it sit for a week.
 Apply it to and around your plants.
 The eggs will stick and dry to the plants to keep the scent close.

 3. Electronic Repellents